alexxu06/Flask-Login/README.md

 # Simple Login Web Application

 Uses flask as backend and react as frontend.
+JWT tokens will be used to authenticate user.

 [Flask-JWT-Extended’s Documentation](https://flask-jwt-extended.readthedocs.io/en/stable/)